Education & Resources

 • Decreased appetite or thirst

-• Inflammation on or around the bite
+• Redness or inflammation at the bite site

-• Neurological issues
+• Neurological issues (e.g., tremors, incoordination)

 Read More